Domain Entities in Python

 Entities are usually big things like Customer, Ship, Rental Agreement.
 Values [value objects] are usually little things like Date, Money, Database Query (...)

 So basically any object that has an ID, runs through time, needs to be persisted, and could be referenced by other objects is a natural fit for an Entity.

 When designing an Entity, don't think about its attributes and database representation (which may seem the most natural approach).
-Think in terms of behaviours (which will determine the public interface for the entity), and try to implement them as pure Python classes (or dataclasses) - we don't want to have any coupling between the database and our entity.
-There are plenty of data structures in Python: enums, ordered dicts, lists, sequences, generators, etc. and we don't want to limit oursevles just to the data types provided by the ORM.
+Think in terms of behaviors (which will determine the public interface for the entity), and try to implement them as pure Python classes (or dataclasses) - we don't want to have any coupling between the database and our entity.
+There are plenty of data structures in Python: enums, ordered dicts, lists, sequences, generators, etc. and we don't want to limit ourselves just to the data types provided by the ORM.

 - a system will prevent guests from over-booking the place at the same timespan